flomonster/flomonster.fr/content/articles/kdtree/kdtree.rst

   :math:`C_{leaf} = |T| \times K_I`

-It is somewhat more difficult to calculate the cost of an internal node given a splitting plan.
+It is somewhat more difficult to calculate the cost of an internal node given a splitting plane.
 First we need to define more terms:

-- :math:`p`: The splitting plan candidate.
+- :math:`p`: The splitting plane candidate.
 - :math:`V`: The space of the whole node.
 - :math:`|V_L|` and :math:`|V_R|`: The left and right space splitted by :math:`p`.
 - :math:`|T_L|` and :math:`|T_R|`: The number of primitives that overlap the left